MJacred/Godot-Mixing-Desk/readme.md

 # Mixing Desk: Sound

 The MDS is a fully-featured sound-playing plugin, allowing procedural playback of multiple layered and combined sounds through the use of handy containers that each treat their nested sounds in a different way.
-But there's no need to remember any special functions - just like AudioStreamPlayers, all MDS sound contianers can be started and stopped using `play()` and `stop()`.
+But there's no need to remember any special functions - just like AudioStreamPlayers, all MDS sound containers can be started and stopped using `play()` and `stop()`.
 They can, of course, also be autostarted using the export variable `autoplay`.
 Each SoundContainer has similar properties, but they behave in different ways.
-For example, all containers have the option to randomise pitch and volume, and will all play instanced (to alleviate sound-replay fatigue which is so common when repeating the same sound effect over and over).
+For example, all containers have the option to randomize pitch and volume, and will all play instanced (to alleviate sound-replay fatigue which is so common when repeating the same sound effect over and over).
 They also all have the option to spawn under a different node, using the `spawn-node` export.
 Their behaviour is, as noted, the key difference.
 Their functions are detailed below.

 ### Setting up MDS